qooxdoo/qooxdoo/docs/core/advanced_properties.md

 Sometimes, we may want to make getting the initial value of a property asynchronous, for example when we have an object on the client and getting the property requires a server round trip, or when fetching data from a database in an ORM system.
-In order to achieve this, we need to define our own property storage class, override method `supportGetAsync` to return true, and override `getAsync` to fetch the value for the property.
+In order to achieve this, we need to define our own property storage class, override method `supportGetAsync` to return `true`, and override `getAsync` to fetch the value for the property.

+`getAsync` is meant to be simple, meaning it just needs get the value and return it, and not worry about things like caching because that's handled by the property system automatically and has to be done correctly.

 Here is an example property storage class which allows us to fetch on-demand properties from the server in a browser environment:
 ```js